-In this case, the Plan Proponent believes that classes 2 and 3 are impaired and that holders of claims in each of these classes are therefore entitled to vote to accept or reject the Plan.
-The Plan Proponent believes that classes 1 are unimpaired and that holders of claims in each of these classes, therefore, do not have the right to vote to accept or reject the Plan.
+In this case, the Plan Proponent believes that classes 3(a)-(c) are impaired and that holders of claims in each of these classes are therefore entitled to vote to accept or reject the Plan.
+The Plan Proponent believes that classes 1 & 2 are unimpaired and that holders of claims in each of these classes, therefore, do not have the right to vote to accept or reject the Plan.